(This post may contain affiliate links. Please read our disclosure policy for more information.)

-This article is focused on navigating your way through your first-time skiing adventure rather than teaching you how to ski.
+This article is focused on things to know about skiing for the first time rather than teaching you how to ski.
 We’ll leave that to the pros!
-If you want a sneak-peek at ski techniques taught in skiing for beginners lessons, this is a great intro video:
+If you want a sneak peek at ski techniques taught during beginner ski lessons, this is a great intro video:

 There was a time when this wasn’t even a question.
-There were few – if any – snowboarders on the mountain slopes, and lessons and information were geared just to skiing for beginners.
-Things have since changed, so before you even get out there, you’ll want to consider boarding as an alternative to skiing before arriving at the ski resort.
+There were few (if any) snowboarders on the mountain slopes, and lessons and information were geared just to skiing for beginners.
+Things have since changed, so you’ll want to consider boarding as an alternative to skiing before arriving at the ski resort.

 There isn’t a correct answer – it’s a personal preference.
-We know families who have their kids master skiing before trying out snowboarding, and while others set right out with boarding.
+We know families who have their kids master skiing before trying out snowboarding, while others set right out with boarding.

 We decided on one season on skis, then let the kids switch to boarding if they wanted to.
 We found that boarding was more natural for them, and they all picked it up quickly.
-Whichever you choose to start with, make sure to take at least one lesson and give it some time before deciding if it’s right for you.
+Whichever you choose to start with, plan to take at least one lesson and give it some time before deciding if it’s right for you.

 2. Find the Right Ski Destination

-Ski destinations can vary in what services, amenities, and onsite activities.
+Ski destinations can vary in their services, amenities, and onsite activities.
 Deciding what will make the perfect ski adventure for your family will help you pick the right place for skiing for the first time.

 Ski Resort vs. Ski Area

 Ski areas offer the basics for a day on the slopes.
-Equipment rentals, lessons, and dining options are almost always provided.
+Equipment rentals, lessons, dining options, and a ski shop are almost always provided.
 An onsite lodge usually has some gear storage, restrooms, and a place to warm up by the fire.